 Do I need a separate certificate for each site in my organization?

 Nope!
 You can use the a single certificate to cover multiple domains spread across various environments or sites.
 This capability is enabled because the Global CDN uses a technology called Server Name Indication (SNI), which automatically matches inbound requests with an appropriate certificate, including custom certificates.

 How long will it take to load my certificate into Pantheon?

 Please allow two business days to get a CSR and load the certificate.

-How do I renew my custom certificate?
+How do I renew or replace my custom certificate?

-Before your custom certificate expires, Pantheon will open a ticket with your team with a new CSR.
+45 days before your custom certificate expires, Pantheon will open a ticket with your team with a new CSR.
 You can send that CSR to the Certificate Authority to generate new certificates (as described above for bringing a custom certificate).

 What about sites purchased online?

 Custom certificates are available for contract customers (e.g. Elite, Enterprise, EDU+) and we have no plans to offer it for Basic or Performance sites purchased online.
 If bringing your own certificate for non-contract site is a requirement, please see suggestions on how to terminate TLS through a 3rd-party.